 To succeed, Green Star Schools needs US to participate!
 They will be working with students, parents, teachers, staff, administrators, and community members to reduce our school’s environmental impact.
 Please get involved and help us teach our students healthy habits by following some of the suggestions below.

 We are looking for parents to help support waste reduction efforts during school events and support teachers in the program.
-Green Team members will participate in a 2-hour training session in October 2012 with other BUSD schools and then meet 3–4 times during the school year to support student activities.
+Green Team members will meet 3–4 times during the school year to support student activities.

-Join the Green Team at King by contacting PTA President, Christine Staples at email@example.com.
+Join the Green Team at King by contacting KingGreenTeam@gmail.com

-The King Middle School staff and students, and the team at the Green Schools Initiative are pleased to announce that new recycling efforts are finally underway!
+The King Middle School staff and students, and the team at the Green Schools Initiative are pleased to announce that new recycling and composting efforts are finally underway!
 The following changes have taken place:

 We hope to reduce save both natural resources and money for the district with these efforts.
 BUSD currently has one of the lowest waste diversion rates in the district (an average of 40% per school, with Alameda and Albany districts at a 70% average).
 We can and will do better!